fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.17.0 =
+* [Added] Adds blocks for Down Payment, Make, Model, MSRP, Odometer, Payment, Price, Stock Number, Title Status, Transmission Speeds, Trim Level, VIN, Year, and YouTube Video ID.
+* [Added] Adds a block called Year, Make, Model, and Trim that outputs those meta fields in an H1.
+* [Fixed] Fixes a number of blocks that were broken, including Beam, Body Style, Color, Engine, Interior Color, Last Modified, Length, and Odometer.
+* [Fixed] Fixes bugs in handling input and output.
+Escapes more strings before output.
+Sanitizes more input values before they are used.

 = 14.16.3 =
 * [Fixed] Fixes a bug in the [invp_archive] shortcode that prevented orderby and order query parameters from changing the order of vehicles.